 A medical doctor must sign this form.
 This can be your family doctor, pediatrician, internist or endocrinologist.
 Choose the person with the most knowledge of your care and understanding of what they are signing.
 Their support is vital to a successful application.

 No. There is no reason to pay a fee or a percentage of your return to have this credit filled for you.
 Diabetes Advocacy does offer a service to assist in filling the forms for those who are not comfortable in doing this themselves.
-I also have created a booklet that guides you step by step on how to fill the form that can also be purchased here.
+I also have created a booklet that guides you step by step on how to fill the forms.